 Majority of students feel "safe" according to survey

-In April, approximately 20,000 SRVUSD students, grades 4-12, participated in the District’s 2nd Annual Bullying Prevention and Awareness survey.
-The purpose of this survey was to ask our local youth what types of bullying they see and/or feel and what adults on our local school campuses can do to reduce/prevent bullying behaviors.
+In February, approximately 20,000 SRVUSD students, grades 4-12, participated in the District’s 3rd Annual School Engagement and Connectedness Survey (formerly known as the Bullying Prevention and Awareness survey).
+The purpose of this survey was to ask our local youth what engages and connects them to their schools, and peers, what types of bullying they see and/or feel and what adults on our local school campuses can do to reduce/prevent bullying behaviors and support engagement and connectedness.

 According to both survey instruments, the percentage of students who “feel safe on campus” has steadily improved over the last few years.
 According to the California Healthy Kids Survey data, middle school students who report feeling “safe” at school has grown by 10% over the last 5 years.
 In addition, high school students, according to our District Survey, report feeling “safe” or “very safe” 88% of the time at school.
 The high school survey was taken in April by 7,524 students in grades 9-12 and includes all six high schools in the District.